 Wilkes University does not have officially recognized student organizations that own or control housing facilities.
+Wilkes University student organizations do not own, or control, any other non-campus properties.
 The University does use the local law enforcement agencies to monitor or record activities at select off-campus locations.
 These facilities are also within the primary jurisdiction of the Wilkes-Barre City Police Department, and they respond to those locations when police service is requested or required.